open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 ### Roles

-Determinining the root cause of issues is a shared responsibility between those with triager permissions, code owners, OpenTelemetry community members, and anyone else who would like to contribute.
+Determining the root cause of issues is a shared responsibility between those with triager permissions, code owners, OpenTelemetry community members, issue authors, and anyone else who would like to contribute.

 #### Triagers

-Contributors with [triager](https://github.com/open-telemetry/opentelemetry-collector-contrib/#contributing) permissions can help move issues along is through adding missing component labels, which helps organize issues and triggers automations to notify code owners.
+Contributors with [triager](https://github.com/open-telemetry/opentelemetry-collector-contrib/#contributing) permissions can help move issues along by adding missing component labels, which help organize issues and trigger automations to notify code owners.
 They can also use their familiarity with the Collector and its components to investigate issues themselves.
 Alternatively, they may point issue authors to another resource or someone else who may know more.

 #### Code Owners

 In many cases, the code owners for an issue are the best resource to help determine the root cause of a bug or whether an enhancement is fit to be added to a component.
 Code owners will be notified by repository automations when:

-* a component label is added to an issue
+- a component label is added to an issue
-* an issue is opened
+- an issue is opened
-* the issue becomes stale
+- the issue becomes stale

 Code owners may not have triager permissions on the repository, so they can help triage through investigation and by participating in discussions.
 They can also help organize issues by